 If you wish to drop a course, you are responsible for initiating and completing the drop process by the specified drop date as listed on the Academic Calendar.
-If you stop coming to class and fail to drop the course, you will earn an "F" in the course.
+If you stop completing the assignments and fail to drop the course, you will earn an "F" in the course.